wizprog/kafka-challenge/README.md

 # Data Engineer Solution by Marko Babic

-### Requirements:
-- write a report: what did you do? what was the reasons you did it like that?
-- measure at least one performance metric (e.g. frames per second)
-- document your approach on how you decide **when** to output the data
-- document the estimated error in counting
-- it should be possible to ingest historical data. e.g. from the last 2 years.

 ### RUNNING THE SOLUTION (OS X)

 - You should have docker and python installed on your machine